 14.3.1.6.1 Eligibility for Aid, Practice and Competition - Nonqualifier.
 A student who enrolls in a Division II institution as an entering freshman with no previous college attendance who is a nonqualifier at the time of enrollment may receive athletics aid (see Bylaw 15.2.1) based on institutional and conference regulations, but shall not be eligible for regular-season competition and practice during the first academic year in residence.
-However, such a student for whom financial aid was granted without regard to athletics ability shall be eligible for nonathletics institutional financial aid, provided there is on file in the office of the athletics director certification by the faculty athletics representative and the chair of the financial aid committee that financial aid was so granted.
+However, such a student for whom financial aid was granted without regard to athletics ability shall be eligible for nonathletics director certification by the faculty athleties representative and the chair of the financial aid committee that financial aid was so granted.